-This book brings a crucial perspective to the examination of religion and politics in the Middle East and North Africa (MENA) by focusing on the roles that Christian churches play in politics in this region.
-The overwhelming academic focus on Islam, the predominant religious tradition in the region, has led to a lack of acknowledgement of the role that Christian churches and communities play in MENA politics.
+This book brings a crucial perspective to the examination of religion and politics in the Middle East and North Africa (MENA) by focusing on the roles that Christian communities play in this region.
+Acknowledging and exploring their political activity represents a much-needed contribution to the MENA literature, which overwhelmingly focuses on Islam.

-The chapters in this book were originally published as a special issue of Religion, State and Society.
+The chapters in this book were originally published as a special issue of the journal Religion, State and Society.

 Table of Contents

 1. Conflict, politics, and the Christian East: towards a theoretical typology